Foundations of OpenShift

 The most important concept to understand about working with OpenShift is the notion of projects.
 OpenShift organizes applications and services by projects, and an OpenShift cluster can have one or more projects.

-A project is an OpenShift representation of a Kubernetes namespace.
+A "project" is an OpenShift representation of a Kubernetes namespace.
 As pointed out in the previous lesson, an OpenShift cluster is an undercover Kubernetes cluster.
 The benefit is that OpenShift removes a lot of the complexities of working with Kubernetes in favor of a simplified user experience.

 Applications and services running in a given Kubernetes namespace cannot typically see applications and services running in another namespace.
 That's because a single namespace provides the isolation and security required to run an application and service in a cluster.
 However, managing multiple unique namespaces can be complex.

 OpenShift removes the complexity by representing the namespace as a project.
-Once you declare an application or service to be part of a project, full-blown instances of OpenShift running either in a local or cloud setting within Red Hat OpenShift Local 2 lets you to create any number of projects.
+Once you declare an application or service to be part of a project, full-blown instances of OpenShift running either in a local or cloud setting within Red Hat OpenShift Local 2 lets you create any number of projects.

 The default single project is named according to the naming convention <login_name>-dev.
 Thus, if your log in name is joe123, the default project in your instance of OpenShift is the Developer Sandbox will be named joe123-dev.

 A list of projects appears in the Project page.
 Select a project in the list to view its project details.
 An Overview pane will appear.
 The Administrator perspective contains an expanded set of details which are relevant to the administration of a project, such as resource utilization, configuration, and security settings.
-(Figure 5)
+(Figure 3).

-Figure 5: The Administrator perspective shows an expanded set of details associated with a project.
+Figure 3: The Administrator perspective shows an expanded set of details associated with a project.

+Congratulations!
+You’ve learned about the OpenShift web console in a high-level overview.
 You also learned what an OpenShift project is and how to access information about a project from both perspectives.

 Next